MaxBloechlinger/hs25_soco-group_069/HS25_SoCo-group_069_a2/README.md

 - **interpreter.py**
     [Step01-Step04]
-    Implmentations of Mathematical Operations, Data structures, programming elements & Tracing
+    Implementations of Mathematical Operations, Data Structures, programming elements & tracing
 - **extensions.lgl**
     [Step01]
     Implementations of 3 algorithms to test the Mathematical Operations of the Interpreter, with added output verification.
 - **data_structures.lgl**
     [Step02]
-    Checks wether arrays & sets behave correctly in the interpreter.
+    Checks whether arrays & sets behave correctly in the interpreter.
 - **functional.lgl**
     [Step03]
-    Implementation of algorithms to verify functional programming operations (map, reduce, filter) with output verification
+    Implementations of algorithms to verify functional programming operations (map, reduce, filter) with output verification
 - **tracing.lgl**
     [Step04]
+    Implementation of tracing in the interpreter, enabling visual tracing functionality

 ## Design Decisions for the Interpreter

 ### args & envs

-As you will see, every function in the interpreter will take ``args`` & ``envs`` as arguments with the structure of **do_**operation(args, envs).
+As you will see, every function in the interpreter will take ``args`` & ``envs`` as arguments with the structure of *do_* operation(args, envs).

-We felt this was necessary due to previous implementations already using this scheme and, therefore, allowed us to implement new data structures and operations in a concise and fashionable manner.
+We felt this was necessary due to previous implementations already using this scheme and, therefore, allowed us to implement new data structures and operations in a concise and consistent manner.

 The ``args`` argument in every function usually contains what the user wants to do.
 If you want to multiply two numbers, that is where they are being sent into the function, e.g.,